 Scissors or box cutter

-Optional: concrete blocks or anything heavy enough to hold the bubble in place (not as much of an issue if you set the bubble up inside the school vs. outside)
+Optional: concrete blocks or anything heavy enough to hold the bubble in place (not as much of an issue if you set the bubble up inside vs. outside

 1. Decide how big you want to make your Classroom Bubble.
 Our largest was 20 feet X 20 feet.
 Our smallest was 10 feet X 10 feet.
 For a class of 20 students, you will likely want to split the group in half and bring 10 students at a time inside the bubble.
 In that case, a 20X20 design will be more roomy.
 When you’re deciding how big to make your bubble, think about where you will set it up as well.
 Once blown up, it won’t be 400 square feet; it will be smaller than that, but you will still need a fairly good amount of space to spread out.
 Ideally, the gym or other large room would be your best option.

 2. Roll out 20 feet of plastic, cut it from the roll, and unfold.
 Repeat this three more times for a total of four pieces.
-If I’m remembering correctly, the roll of plastic we used was somewhere in the vicinity of 100 feet long and 10 feet wide.
+If I’m remembering correctly, the roll of plastic we used was somewhere in the vicinity of 100 feet long and 10 feet wide (that was for a 20ftX20ft bubble, and we didn't use all of it).
 Adjust accordingly.

 3. Tape two pieces of the plastic together lengthwise (see diagram 1 below).
 Repeat for the other two pieces.
 You should end up with two pieces of plastic, each measuring 20 feet X 20 feet.

 4. Place one sheet on top of the other and begin taping along all the edges.
 Leave one corner open to add the tunnel for the fan (see diagram 2 below).
-You’ll want to tape the corners really well to make sure it holds.
+You’ll want to tape the corners really well.

 5. Cut another piece of plastic about six to eight feet in length.
 Fold this piece in half and tape it closed so it becomes a long tube.
 Turn it inside out and tape along the seam to reinforce it.